|City:||Inglewood, CA, USA|

 We Will Rock You (slow/fast), Brighton Rock, Somebody To Love, It's Late, Death On Two Legs, Killer Queen, Good Old Fashioned Lover Boy, I'm In Love With My Car, Get Down Make Love, The Millionaire Waltz, You're My Best Friend, Spread Your Wings, Liar, Love Of My Life, White Christmas, '39, My Melancholy Blues, White Man, The Prophet's Song, guitar solo, The Prophet's Song (reprise), Now I'm Here, Stone Cold Crazy, Bohemian Rhapsody, Keep Yourself Alive, Tie Your Mother Down, We Will Rock You, We Are The Champions, Sheer Heart Attack, Jailhouse Rock, God Save The Queen

 This is the final night of the tour.
 To celebrate it there are some holiday festivities on stage.
-First, during the acoustic set, Freddie and Brian performed a one-off version of White Christmas.
-Later, for the first encore of We Will Rock You, the band's bodyguard came on stage dressed as Santa Claus.
-Instead of the usual toys in Santa's sack, Freddie emerged from it in his silver lurex suit, as seen in the pictures above (and this one).
-He then sang the song on Santa's shoulders.
+First, during the acoustic set, Freddie and Brian perform a one-off version of White Christmas.
+Later, for the first encore of We Will Rock You, the band's bodyguard, Paul Korzilius ("Big Paul", as the band and crew called him), comes on stage dressed as Santa Claus.
+Instead of the expected toys in Santa's sack, Freddie emerges from it in his silver lurex suit (as seen in the pictures above) where he then sings the song on Santa's shoulders.
+Prior to this, Brian May plays a bit of Deck The Halls in his solo spot, which is greatly enjoyed by the audience.

-The bulk of the pictures (and this pro pic) were taken during what was surely an outrageous second encore.
-Three hired belly dancers emerged, Queen's manager John Reid came on dressed as an elf, and crew members were dressed as reindeer, clowns, a walking Christmas tree and even a gingerbread man, among other characters.
-Balloons and blow up dolls were dropped onto the audience from above.
+The bulk of the pictures were taken during the outrageous second encore.
+Three hired belly dancers emerged, Queen's manager John Reid came on dressed as an elf, and crew members (and Mercury's friend Peter Straker) were dressed as reindeer, clowns, a walking Christmas tree and even a gingerbread man, among other characters.
+Blow up dolls and 5,000 balloons were dropped onto the audience from above.

 Here are two reviews of the show, from the Van Nuys Valley News and the Pasadena Star-News respectively.
 The fact that a backing tape is used for the middle of Bohemian Rhapsody works to the band's detriment in the first review.
 Their vocal harmonies sounded so good on stage that even the most positive reviewers like this one simply assumed other songs were accompanied by a backing tape as well.